facebook/screenshot-tests-for-android/_docs/gradle-setup.md

   apply plugin: 'com.facebook.testing.screenshot'
 ```

-By default this overrides your instrumentation test runner, and depending on your set up this can cause problems.
-See [Custom InstrumentationTestRunners](docs/custom-instrumentation-test-runners/) for how to avoid this.

 This plugin sets up a few convenience commands:

 `gradle screenshotTests` will run all the instrumentation tests, and then generate a report of all of the screenshots.